nsftx/seven-client-integration-example/README.md

-# Seven Client Inetegration Example
+# Seven Client Integration Example

 > Example of iframe and web component approach when integrating product into client apps.